 Namely, we have a budget of 10 batches and the goal is to come up with the best recipe.
-While Bayesian Optimization iteratively optimizes by taking feedbacks from every batch, we simply just run all the 10 batches randomly here for the sake of collecting data.
+While Bayesian Optimization iteratively optimizes by taking feedback from every batch, we simply just run all 10 batches randomly here for the sake of collecting data.

 Two offline reinforcement learning approaches are applied here.
 The first approach is inspired by conservative Q learning and MOPO, and let’s just call it offline Q learning (OQL) for lack of a better term.

-Below we show the improvement comparison of the three approaches.
+Below we show the improvement comparison of the three approaches:

-Let’s look at the recipes proposed by them.
+Let’s look at the recipes proposed by them:

 The plots suggest the learned recipes are not very similar for the three approaches.
 It would be very interesting for SMEs to study these recipes and potentially improve further!